 9. Describe Briefly About Your Experience

 The interviewer wants to know about your experience.
-Share your past experiences, such as education level, the schools you worked in, and your skills.
+Share your past experiences, such as your education level, the schools you worked in, and your skills.

 “I have over eight years of experience as a PE teacher.
 I have worked in different schools at elementary, middle, high, and even college levels.
-I also taught other sports like basketball, football, volleyball, and I had my own business where I trained coaches to improve their skills before working in private schools.
+I also taught other sports like basketball, football, and volleyball, and I had my own business where I trained coaches to improve their skills before working in private schools.
 Additionally, I have a vast knowledge of dealing with people pressured by their job, high-risk students, and handling difficult situations.”